 If you take a photo of your beautifully colorful side dish I would love to see it.
 Follow me over on Instagram and tag me on your photo @vegan_in_the_freezer.

 Your opinion means a lot to me and if you’d like to leave a comment and possibly a star rating I’d love to hear your thoughts.

 Sweet Potato Casserole with Pecans

 - 2 tablespoons chickpea flour (you can use almond flour too)

 - 1/4 cup raisins

 - Lightly grease an 8x10 casserole dish.

-- Peel the sweet potatoes and cut into large chunks.
+- Peel the sweet potatoes and cut into bite-sized chunks.
+Set aside.

 - Place the chunks into the prepared casserole dish - in one layer.

 - In a small food processor add coconut sugar, chickpea flour, cinnamon, and dairy free butter.
 Mix until well combined.